Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Stay with us.

-The CIA director Michael Hayden warned on Sunday Al Qaeda was training operatives who look Western and could enter the U.S. undetected to conduct terrorist attacks.
+The CIA Director Michael Hayden warned on Sunday, Al-Qaeda was training operatives who look Western and could enter the U.S. undetected to conduct terrorist attacks.

-General Hayden said the Terror Network over the last 18 months established a safe haven in the tribal areas along the Afghanistan Pakistan border where they are preparing militants for attacks against the West.
+General Hayden said the terror network over the last 18 months established a safe haven in the tribal areas along the Afghanistan-Pakistan border where they are preparing militants for attacks against the West.

-I doubt that this will have any impact on the open borders crowd, but nevertheless, it's a real problem that uh we're going to have to face.
+I doubt that this will have any impact on the open borders crowd, but nevertheless, it's a real problem that we're going to have to face.

-And he said that he was stunned to learn just how at risk we are from various domestic threats of tr terrorism.
+And he said that he was stunned to learn just how at risk we are from various domestic threats of terrorism.

-Now the fact that he's surprised concerns me.
+Now, the fact that he's surprised concerns me.

-The fact that the attorney general is surprised is a huge and this is a good guy.
+The fact that the Attorney General is surprised is a huge concern.

 Let's go to the phones.